nuprl/retic_performance/gm-pepm-2018/talk/README.md

 To give a sense of size, this table gives `N`, the number of type annotations, for each benchmark.
-You can see, they range from 1 to 79.
+You can see, size ranges from 1 to 79.
 Three of these numbers have asterisks, and they correspond to the benchmarks that we do not have exhaustive results for --- only sampling data.